 Financial statements have three parts and these are:

 The financial statements are prepared using the facts concerning financial events, which are recorded sequentially.
-We need to initially record every one of these financial transactions.
+We need to initially record every one of these financial transactions and this nature of financial statement analysis.
 At that point, we need to process them utilizing every single material rules and methods.
 At last, we would now be able to utilize this information to produce financial statements.
+Below mentioned steps will explain the nature of financial statements.

-In view of this comprehension, the nature of financial statements relies upon the accompanying focuses:
+In view of this comprehension, the nature of financial reporting relies upon the accompanying focuses:

 We have to initially record the financial transaction in the journal and ledger to make financial statements.
 For this, we have to represent figures of records such as cash, fixed assets, bills receivables, and so forth.